GogoVega/nestor-bot/README.md

   - `roles-list`
   This command displays all possible reactions (emoji and role) of a message.
 - `create-embed-message`
-  This command allows you to create a personalized message in Embed format. (coming soon)
+  This command allows you to create a customizable message in Embed format.

 ## Getting Started Link